fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 [![Visual Studio Marketplace](https://vsmarketplacebadge.apphb.com/version/redhat.fabric8-analytics.svg)](https://marketplace.visualstudio.com/items?itemName=redhat.fabric8-analytics)

+Dependency Analytics is powered by [Snyk Intel Vulnerability DB](https://snyk.io/product/vulnerability-database/), it is the most advanced and accurate open source vulnerability database in the industry.
+That adds value with the latest, fastest and more number of vulnerabilities derived from numerous sources.

 'Dependency Analytics Report' with Insights about your application dependencies:

 - Flags a security vulnerability(CVE) and suggests a remedial version